HareemKH/HareemKH/README.md

 # About Me:
-👋 Hi there!
-I’m Hareem Khan, a passionate Cybersecurity enthusiast currently diving deep into the world of cybersecurity.
-I'm on a mission to understand and protect digital spaces from evolving cyber threats. 🌐💻
+👋 Hey, I’m Hareem Khan!
+A Computer Science undergrad with a passion for cybersecurity, especially OSINT 🕵️‍♂️🔍.
+Currently diving into frontend development, I love building real-world solutions and bringing my imagination to life through code.

-📝 In addition to learning, I regularly share my thoughts, tutorials, and cybersecurity articles on Medium.
-I love breaking down complex topics and making them easy to understand.
+💡 I thrive on creative problem-solving—but LeetCode?
+Not my thing. 😤

-🔍 I'm constantly seeking to enhance my skills and knowledge, and I'm always open to new challenges and opportunities in the cybersecurity field.
+Always up for new challenges and discussions, so let’s connect and make the digital world more secure! 🚀💻

 📫 Feel free to reach out to me at hareemalikhanz@gmail.com